 Some key results include assistance and support to 5.5 million people in more than 4,000 villages affected by the 2010 floods from activities aimed at strengthening resilience, rehabilitating communities and restoring livelihoods.

-UNDP Pakistan supported the Election Commission of Pakistan in the training of 330,000 polling staff officials to ensure credibility of the polling process for the 2013 General Elections.
-More than 17,000 police officials were trained in election security.
-Around 40 million people were reached through a voter education campaign via the media, social media and Civil Society Organizations.
+UNDP supported the Election Commission of Pakistan in training 330,000 polling staff officials to ensure the credibility of the polling process during the 2013 general election.
+More than 17,000 Police officials were trained in election security.
+Around 40 million people were reached through a voter education campaign via the media, social media and civil society organizations.
 For the first time in Pakistan, an elections results database was created containing results from polling stations.

 Who are the decision makers?

 The Resident Coordinator heads the UN System in Pakistan and is also the Resident Representative for UNDP in Pakistan.
-The UNDP Country Office in Pakistan is led by the Country Director Mr. Marc-André Franche supported by Ms. Tracy Vienings, Deputy Country Director Programmes and Mr. Vitalie Muntean, Deputy Country Director Operations.
+The UNDP Country Office (CO) is led by the Country Director, Mr. Ignacio Artaza and supported by Deputy Country Director a.i. - Programmes, Ms. Naoko Takasu and Deputy Country Director - Operations, Mr. Vitalie Muntean.

-There are four programme units in the Country Office: Crisis Prevention and Recovery; Environment and Climate Change; Democratic Governance and a Development Policy Unit, each headed by an Assistant Country Director.
+There are four CO programme units: Crisis Prevention and Recovery, Environment and Climate Change, Democratic Governance and Development Policy, each headed by an Assistant Country Director.

-UNDP works with the Government of Pakistan and respective ministries and through our designated counterpart, the Economic Affairs Division (EAD) of the Ministry of Finance and Economic Affairs.
-All UNDP Pakistan activities mentioned in the Country Programme Action Plan are approved by the Government of Pakistan.
+UNDP works with the Government of Pakistan and respective ministries through our designated counterpart, the Economic Affairs Division (EAD) of the Ministry of Finance and Economic Affairs.
+All UNDP activities mentioned in the Country Programme Action Plan are approved by the Government.